arnavkartikeya/JavaMachineLearning/README.md

 # JavaMachineLearning
 In progress library for machine learning in Java.
-Currently has linear and logistic regression.
+Currently has multivariable linear and logistic regression.

 ## Sample use: